norcalbiostat/MATH615_F19_old/lecture/lec02b_writing_em.md

 The following is a successful section of a literature review:

-> Through to the mid-1990s, most research suggested that academic censorship reduced college students’ respect for authority.
+> Through to the mid-1990s, most research suggested that academic censorship reduced college students' respect for authority.
 However, results were inconsistent.
-In a landmark two-year case study of college student social dynamics, Jones (1996) found that college students’ respect for authority declined significantly after censorship was imposed.
+In a landmark two-year case study of college student social dynamics, Jones (1996) found that college students' respect for authority declined significantly after censorship was imposed.
 However, Jones relied exclusively on objective measures rather than self-reported measures of respect for authority.

 * Observe that the first two sentences identify trends in the literature, the third sentence emphasizes major findings, and the fourth sentence suggests gaps in the literature that the present study will fill.